karismoon/cyk-algorithm/README.md

 **1. Augment the Grammar**

-Add a new start symbol  and a rule , where  is the original start symbol.
+Add a new start symbol `S0` and a rule `AB`, where `S` is the original start symbol.
 This ensures that the start symbol never appears on the right-hand side of any production.

 Example:
 ```